-The Ditmas Park Yoga Society is a warm and inclusive yoga club open to any student of any skill level, body type, or distinction wishing to take their practice seriously with a touch of humor and a lot of love.
+The Ditmas Park Yoga Society is open to any student of any skill level, body type, or distinction wishing to take their practice seriously with a touch of humor and a lot of love.

 The DPYS is a morning yoga club, where students are taught individually in a group setting based on the teachings of T. Krishnamacharya and Sri K. Pattabhi Jois.
 Additional influence comes from the writings of BKS Iyengar, Srivatsa Ramaswami, and the various Western appreciations of physiology.
 All levels, including brand spankin’ newbie beginners are welcome.
 Absolutely no experience needed.
 Promise.